 Make 6 bunches of each type of greenery (for a total of 18 bunches).
-To make each bunch, cut 4 to 5 pieces of the greenery using your floral shears (good, sharp shears will make this task infinitely more easy).
+To make each bunch, cut 4 to 5 pieces of the greenery using your floral shears (good, sharp shears will be your very best friend here).
 The pieces should be about 5 to 7 inches long.

 2. Begin attaching the bunches—one by one—to your wire frame.

-Tie each bunch on with the 5-inch pieces of wire.
-Each bunch should overlap with the previous one to cover the stems.
+Attach each bunch to your wire frame with the 5-inch pieces of wire, winding around each stem a few times to ensure it's secure.
+Make sure each bunch overlaps with the previous, to cover the stems.
 Spin the wreath as you add on more bunches, working in a counter-clockwise fashion until you come full circle.